mortenson/midi-tape/README.md

 screen.
 This will save the tape as JSON, which you can then load back into midi-tape when needed.

+### Using dummy devices

+To avoid errors and allow for easier testing of the tool, dummy/fake input and output devices are provided for you.
+The "Dummy Synth" uses Tone.js and supports polyphony and pitch changes.
+The "Dummy Keyboard" allow you to play a C major scale using the keys a, s, d, f, g, h, and j.
+The k and l keys move the octave up and down.

+Note that these are not meant to be useful for real recording scenarios, so their functionality will always be limited.

 ### Notes

 - Your input device's MIDI channel is ignored, to keep the idea that one track is